Faiaz98/Data-Structures-Simplified/README.md

 Queues are used in various scenarios, such as managing tasks in a computer operating system(e.g., CPU scheduling), handling requests in network protocols, and implementing breadth-first search in graph algorithms.

+## Hash Tables Simplified:

+Imagine a library where each book has a unique code, and there are shelves labeled with those codes.
+When you want to find a book, you go directly to the shelf labeled with its code, making the search quick and efficient.
+That's what a hash table is like.

+## Key Points:

+- Key-Value Pairs: A hash table stores data in the form of key-value pairs.
+  Each key is unique and is associated with a corresponding value.

+- Hash Function: It uses a hash function to compute an index(or "hash) for each key.
+This index determines